 I first made this recipe last October after finding it on the awesome site, Sally’s Baking Addiction.

-The muffins were extraordinarily delicious when I made them a year ago.
+This easy muffins recipe produced muffins that were extraordinarily delicious when I made them a year ago.
 However, this fall, I wanted to see if I could punch the recipe up with more flavor and wholesome goodness.

 This is the kind of challenge I can get behind.